jinyus/related_post_gen/readme.md

+### Problem:

-Generate related posts based on tags.
-Sort by the number of shared tags.
+#### Given a list of posts, compute the top 5 related posts for each post based on the number of shared tags.

 ## Steps: